Usage Policy

 4.2 Detection and Response

-If customers discover that personal information has been collected from a minor without proper consent, they must:
+If customers discover that personal information has been collected from a minor without proper lawful basis or required parental consent, they must:

 - Immediately notify Verify Now of the incident